McIntosh Laboratory: Car audio

 In the late 90's and early 2000's, a few vehicles were available from the factory with McIntosh sound systems, including BMW, Subaru Legacy and Outback models (starting from the BH & BE Legacy chassis) as well as the 100th Anniversary 2005–2006 Ford GT.

 Past production vehicles included a CD changer, CD changer/AM/FM controller, and an external DAC.

 Unique features such as the Fast Responding Wattmeter and the patented Power Guard circuitry set their amplifiers apart from others' products; various models were available offering from 75 to 2,000 watts, divided amongst one to six channels.
 High quality power supplies, powerful circuit topologies, and balanced inputs completed each amplifier.

 At the end of the chain used to lie their hand-built drivers, which came in standard 5 1/4-inch and 6 1/2-inch nominal sizes.
 All applicable car products were finished with McIntosh's signature glass plate displays.

-McIntosh car audio has made a comeback in recent years as it has just recently been added to their current catalog.